Iraq Historic Allegations Team

 The case started on 29 January 2013 and a judgement was handed down by Mr Justice Silber on 24 May 2013.
-In this judgement it was stated that IHAT has now been structured in such a way that it can independently carry out its investigative and prosecutorial functions.
+In this judgement it was stated that IHAT had now been structured in such a way that it could independently carry out its investigative and prosecutorial functions.
 It also ruled that the decision of the Secretary of State to refuse to order an overarching public enquiry could not be called into question and said more should be done to address wider systemic issues.
-A possible solution—coronial-type inquests once criminal proceedings are complete in a particular case, or once it is evident that particular allegations will not lead to a criminal prosecution—was suggested for consideration by the Secretary of State.

 In 2016 Martin Jerrold, managing director of the Red Snapper Group (RSG) was called as a witness to an oral evidence session by a parliament select committee.
-A subsequent Daily Telegraph article highlighted the profits made by the company which has contracts worth £4.8 million a year and its apparent ineffectiveness in that over its six years of existence it has yet to produce a single successful prosecution.
-Its 127 staff can be paid through limited companies potentially reducing tax.
+A subsequent Daily Telegraph article highlighted the profits made by the company which had contracts worth £4.8 million a year and its apparent ineffectiveness in that over its six years of existence it has yet to produce a single successful prosecution.
+Its 127 staff could be paid through limited companies potentially reducing tax.
 RSG confirmed all of its workers were inside IR35 and therefore made the correct levels of income tax and National Insurance returns.
 Furthermore Martin Jerrold provided evidence in the form of the engagement contract with the MOD which clearly set out RSG was contracted to provide agency workers.
 These workers worked under the direction, supervision and control of nominated MOD staff.
 RSG did not provide an operational service feature.
 They were for all intents and purposes the recruitment, training and HR function of the team.